vvvkor/granum/docs/docs.md

 - `.small` - small font
 - `.nobr` - no text wrapping
 - `a.l` - margin after link
-- `.icon-X.empty` - hide text near icon
+- `.icon-X.empty` - hide text near icon (hide all child nodes)
+- `.icon-X.text-Y.spot` - apply color only to icon, not to text

 ### Block modifiers